Documentation Index

 The recommended approach is to preload your custom voice during application initialization, before making any real-time API calls:Multiple Voices Pattern

-If you have multiple custom voices, preload them all during startup:Best Practices
+If you have multiple custom voices, preload them all during startup:Troubleshooting

 Voice Not Found (404)